Fryuni/blog/src/content/docs/essays/02-a-language-worth-learning.md

 even be automated by tools like Codex and Code-DaVinci.

-If you spend time learning a language that introduces you to new paradigms and new ways of thinking about your program, the value of learning that language goes far beyond just when you complete a task in that language.
-It gives you a more diverse forest of existing solutions to tap into when solving a new problem, even in languages you were already profoundly versed in, maybe even considered an expert.
+If you spend time learning a language that introduces you to new paradigms and new ways of thinking about your program, the value of learning that language goes far beyond just completing a task in that language.
+It gives you a more diverse repertory of existing solutions to tap into when solving a new problem, even in languages you were already profoundly versed in, maybe even considered an expert.

+I recently
 A recent example of this exact effect that I participated in first-hand was when a colleague was working on our File Storage abstraction.
 He was tasked with optimizing a feature that would, as part of its workflow, make a copy of a file.